Calostoma fuhreri

 Calostoma fuhreri is a species of gasteroid fungus in the family Sclerodermataceae.
 Found in Australia, the original specimens were collected by mycologist Bruce Fuhrer, for whom the species is named.
-Fruit bodies grow to 28 mm tall, and comprise a pseudostipe that is 15–20 mm long by 5–8 mm thick that supports a roughly spherical peridium (spore sac).
+Fruit bodies grow to 28 mm tall, and comprise a pseudostipe that is 15–20 mm long by 5–8 mm thick and supports a roughly spherical peridium (spore sac).
 Atop the peridium is an irregular stoma (opening) that is red on the inside.
 Inside the peridium is a white gleba that consists of spores, basidia, and broken hyphae.
-The spores are oblong to elliptical, hyaline (translucent), and typically measure 20–26 by 9–11 µm.
+The spores are oblong to elliptical, hyaline (translucent), and typically measure 20–26 by 9–11 μm.